 OFFICERS SEIZE METHAMPHETAMINE LABORATORY

-LEXINGTON COUNTY, SC - Officers with the Lexington County Multi-Agency Narcotics Enforcement Team (NET) on Friday, May 16 seized a methamphetamine laboratory that was being operated at a home on Timmerman Road near Swansea.
-Officers arrested a 27-year-old Swansea man on charges that the man operated the methamphetamine laboratory at the residence.
+LEXINGTON COUNTY, SC - Officers with the Lexington County Multi-Agency Narcotics Enforcement Team (NET) on Monday, September 9 seized a clandestine methamphetamine laboratory that was being operated at a home on Ivy Link Road near Leesville.
+Officers arrested three men and one woman on charges that the four persons operated the methamphetamine laboratory that officers found at the residence.
+The three men and one woman also were charged with breaking into the residence, which is owned as a second home and was not supposed to be occupied.

 Metts asked anyone with information about illegal drug activity in Lexington County to call the Lexington County Sheriff’s Department at (803) 785-8230 or CrimeStoppers at 1-888-CRIME-SC.
 Citizens also can provide information anonymously by accessing the Crime Tip link on the Sheriff’s Department web site (www.lexingtonsheriff.com).